afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 - The speed limit of the road, and the time horizon for execution of the maneuver.
 - Clearly, all of these parameters will affect the shape of the trajectory, resulting in either slow passive lane changes, or more aggressive less comfortable lane changes.

-The third common scenario, is when the car needs to perform a left or right turn.
+The third common scenario, is when the car needs to perform a `left or right turn`.
 This is often required when the autonomous car has **to handle intersections**.

 <img src="./resources/w1/img/l1-road-struc1.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">